Signatures of the spin Hall effect in hot and dense QCD matter: Abstract

 \section{Abstract}

-The spin Hall effect (SHE) is a generation of spin polarization for moving spin carriers in materials under an external electric field and has been observed in semiconductors, metals, and insulators at or below room temperature.
-Recent theoretical analyses show that spin Hall current can be induced by the baryon chemical potential gradient which plays the role of the analogous electric field and which becomes sizable in the fireballs created in heavy-ion collisions at beam energy of ${\cal O}(10)$~GeV.
-In this letter, we study this important mechanism for spin polarization generation that has not been systematically explored before and predict the signature of the SHE in those collisions using a (3+1)~D viscous hydrodynamic model MUSIC with AMPT initial condition.
-We propose to use the second Fourier coefficients of the net spin polarization of Lambda hyperon as sensitive probes to search for the SHE.
-Those SHE observables show a qualitative difference in both the sign and beam energy dependence for the situations with and without the SHE.
-Future experimental observation of these distinct qualitative features would provide strong evidence for the existence of the SHE in the hot and dense QCD matter at trillions of degrees.
+Recent theoretical analyses show that spin current can be induced by the baryon chemical potential gradient $\nabla \mu_{B}$ which becomes sizable in the fireballs created in heavy-ion collisions (HIC) at a beam energy of ${\cal O}(10)$~GeV.
+This spin transport phenomenon can be considered as the cousin effect of the spin Hall effect (SHE) in condensed matter systems with $\nabla \mu_{B}$ playing the role of the analogous electric field.
+In this letter, we study this important mechanism, which we call ``Baryonic SHE" or $\nabla\mu_{B}$-induced polarization (\SHE), for differential spin polarization generation that has not been systematically explored before.
+We predict the signature of the baryonic SHE in HIC using a (3+1)~D viscous hydrodynamic model MUSIC with AMPT initial condition.
+We propose to use the second Fourier coefficients of the net spin polarization of Lambda hyperon as sensitive probes for the baryonic SHE.
+Those baryonic SHE observables show a qualitative difference in sign and beam energy dependence for the situations with and without the baryonic SHE.
+Future experimental observation of these distinct qualitative features would provide strong evidence for the existence of this "Baryonic SHE" in the hot and dense QCD matter.

-\sect{Introduction} The spin Hall effect (SHE) is a quantum phenomenon that showcases the intriguing interplay between charge and spin degrees of freedom and probes transport properties in quantum materials~\cite{DYAKONOV1971459,sinova2014spin}.
-For a class of materials under an external electric field, the spin polarization of moving charge carriers can be generated by the SHE due to the Berry curvature of the charge carrier and relativistic spin-orbital coupling~\cite{2003Science}.
-Since its first detection in 2004~\cite{doi:10.1126/science.1105514}, the SHE has been observed in semiconductors~\cite{doi:10.1126/science.1105514,PhysRevLett.94.047204}, metals~\cite{PhysRevLett.106.036601} and insulators~\cite{2007Science}; see Ref.~\cite{sinova2014spin} for a review.